asadnq/site/src/content/projects/foodlama.md

 ## Key Features

-- Supports multiple retailers
-- Multiple profile customization
-- Dietary preference labeling
-- Alternative product recommendation
+- 🛍 **Supports Multiple Retailers** – Shop across various retailers.
+- 👤 **Customizable Profiles** – Personalize the shopping experience to match users' dietary needs.
+- 🏷 **Dietary Preference Labeling** – Instantly identify products that align with dietary preferences.
+- ⭐ **Smart Recommendations** – Receive tailored product suggestions based on users' diets.

 ## Challenges & Solutions

 ### Supporting multiple retailers

-Foodlama works by updating the interface of the retailers site.
+_Foodlama works by updating the interface of the retailers site.
 For example, it adds a label on top of a food product to indicate whether it is suitable with user's dietary preferences.
-Each retailer has its own interface and UI, so we had to build a custom solution for each retailer.
+Each retailer has its own interface and UI, so we had to build a custom solution for each retailer._

 **Solution** To minimize the effort, we modularized the code and created a layer that's specific to each retailer.
 With this approach, we were able to support multiple retailers with minimal effort by creating a new connector for each retailer.

 ### Gathering and labelling ingredients data

-We couldn't find any public data or APIS of ingredients and their relation to dietary preferences.
+_We couldn't find any public data or APIS of ingredients and their relation to dietary preferences._

 **Solution**: We scrapped the ingredients from retailer websites and labelled their compatibility with the supported dietary preferences.
-We also built an internal tool to review and help us label the data.
+We also built an internal tool to review and help us to label the data.

 > **Notes**: We built this before the widespread of LLM such as ChatGPT.
 If I were to build this again, I would use RAG (Retrieval Augmented Generation) to generate the data.

+## Contributions

+- Led the developers team, responsible for planning and requirement gathering.
+- Architected the project.
+- Developed the custom connector for each retailer.
+- Implemented the core analysis function which is used to determine the compatibility of ingredients with dietary preferences.
+- Continuously improve the core analysis function by testing it against more products and refining the data.

 ## Outcome